TerryV8/click-count/docs/ansible_playbook_kubernetes.md

 # Play the Playbook for setting up Kubernetes - on Master & Workers

-First edit the inventory through /etc/ansible/host according to the Public DNS (IPv4) for each servers found on the EC2 AWS UI Console,
+First edit the inventory through /etc/ansible/host according to the Public DNS (IPv4) for each servers found on the EC2 AWS UI Console:
 ```console
 [k8s-master]
 aws_public_ipv4_dns_of_master_1_in_availability_zone_a_